Laplace's demon

 In the history of science, Laplace's demon was a notable published articulation of causal determinism on a scientific basis by Pierre-Simon Laplace in 1814.
-According to determinism, if someone (the demon) knows the precise location and momentum of every atom in the universe, their past and future values for any given time are entailed; they can be calculated from the laws of classical mechanics.
+According to determinism, if someone (the demon) knows the precise location and momentum of every particle in the universe, their past and future values for any given time are entailed; they can be calculated from the laws of classical mechanics.

-Discoveries and theories in the decades following suggest that some elements of Laplace's original writing are wrong or incompatible with our universe.
-For example, irreversible processes in thermodynamics suggest that Laplace's "demon" could not reconstruct past positions and momenta from the current state.

 English translation

 This intellect is often referred to as Laplace's demon (and sometimes Laplace's Superman, after Hans Reichenbach).
 Laplace himself did not use the word "demon", which was a later embellishment.
 As translated into English above, he simply referred to: "Une intelligence ...
 Rien ne serait incertain pour elle, et l'avenir, comme le passé, serait présent à ses yeux."
 This idea seems to have been widespread around the time that Laplace first expressed it in 1773, particularly in France.
 Variations can be found in Maupertuis (1756), Nicolas de Condorcet (1768), Baron D'Holbach (1770), and an undated fragment in the archives of Diderot.
 Recent scholarship suggests that the image of a super-powerful calculating intelligence was also proposed by Roger Joseph Boscovich in his 1758 Theoria philosophiae naturalis.